coins/research/notes/stealth-address.md

 ## Improvements

 ### Bob needs private key online
-When the recipient Bob scanns the blockchain he needs his private key `b` to compute the shared nonce `S`.
+When the recipient Bob scans the blockchain he needs his private key `b` to compute the shared nonce `S`.
 We can introduce a second private key such that we have separate keys for nonce generation and spending.
 ```
 B_nonce = b_nonce * G